-- 10) If a commercial debt you owe (generally a business loan) has been forgiven, special rules apply that may result in additional taxes or other adjustments to the tax return. - 11) You have until Tuesday, March 1, 2022, to make tax-deductible registered retirement savings plan (RRSP) contributions for the 2021 year.
-This may also assist in managing income for the year to avoid a clawback of Canada recovery benefit (CRB) payouts.
-Also, consider the higher income earning individual contributing to their spouse's RRSP via a "spousal RRSP" for greater tax savings. - 12) Individuals 18 years of age and older may deposit up to \$6,000 into a tax-free savings account in 2021.
-An additional \$6,000 may be contributed starting on January 1, 2022.
+- 10) Individuals 18 and older may deposit up to \$6,000 into a tax-free savings account in 2022.
+An additional \$6,500 may be contributed starting on January 1, 2023.
 Consider a catch-up contribution if you have not contributed the maximum amounts for prior years.
-An individual's contribution room can be found online on CRA's My Account. - 13) A Canada education savings grant for registered education savings plan (RESP) contributions equal to 20% of annual contributions for children (maximum \$500 per child per year) is available.
-In addition, lower-income families may be eligible to receive a Canada Learning Bond. - 14) A registered disability savings plan (RDSP) may be established for a person who is under the age of 60 and eligible for the disability tax credit.
+An individual's contribution room can be found online on CRA's My Account. - 11) A Canada education savings grant for registered education savings plan (RESP) contributions equal to 20% of annual contributions for children (maximum \$500 per child per year) is available.
+In addition, lower-income families may be eligible to receive a Canada learning bond. - 12) A registered disability savings plan (RDSP) may be established for a person under 60 and eligible for the disability tax credit.
 Non-deductible contributions to a lifetime maximum of \$200,000 are permitted.
-Grants, bonds and investment income earned in the plan are included in the beneficiary's income when paid out of the RDSP. - 15) Canada pension plan (CPP) receipts may be split between spouses aged 65 or over (application to CRA is required).
-Also, it may be advantageous to apply to receive CPP early (age 60-65) or late (age 65-70). - 16) Are you a U.S. resident, citizen or green card holder?
-Consider U.S. filing obligations with regards to income and financial asset holdings.
-Filing obligations may also apply if you were born in the U.S.

-- Information exchange agreements have increased the flow of information between CRA and the IRS.
-Collection agreements enable CRA to collect amounts on behalf of the IRS. - 17) If income, forms or elections have been missed in the past, a voluntary disclosure to CRA may be available to avoid penalties.
+Grants, bonds and investment income earned in the plan are included in the beneficiary's income when paid out of the RDSP. - 13) Canada pension plan (CPP) receipts may be split between spouses aged 65 or over (application to CRA is required).
+Also, it may be advantageous to apply to receive CPP early (age 60-65) or late (age 65-70). - 14) Are you a U.S. resident, citizen or green card holder?
+Consider U.S. filing obligations concerning income and financial asset holdings.
+Filing obligations may also apply if you were born in the U.S. - Information exchange agreements have increased the flow of information between CRA and the IRS.
+Collection agreements enable CRA to collect amounts on behalf of the IRS. - 15) If income, forms or elections have been missed in the past, a voluntary disclosure to CRA may be available to avoid penalties. - 16) Interest-free loans of up to \$40,000 are available to homeowners and landlords who undertake retrofits identified through an authorized EnerGuide energy assessment.